AndySze/DesignBlocksJS/README.txt

 Evelyn Eastmond
 evelyn@media.mit.edu

-The DesignBlocksJS website code relies on a sample set of projects and users on a database stored in GoogleAppEngine.
+The DesignBlocksJS website code relies on a sample set of projects and users on a database stored in GoogleAppEngine (GAE).
 To connect it to another set of users, you need to change which server this is connected to.
 The server protocol is not currently documented.

+The /src directory just points to a servlet for GAE to serve the HTML5 code.
+The bulk of the HTML5 code is in the /war folder.

 Disclaimers:
 - There are bugs in some of the blocks